flipperdevices/flipperzero-firmware/ReadMe.md

 - UL: NFC V: Fixed crash when exiting emulation and starting it again
 - UL: Infrared: Update universal remote assets (By amec0e)
 - Fixed random UID generation in reader_analyzer.c (By NathanielJS1541)
+- Known Issue: Looking into FAP as Favorite Issue

 <a name="release">